University of Louisville

 Avoid at all times.

 Acronym for "Kentucky Educational Excellence Scholarships."
 Always use the official name on first reference.
-On second reference in informal usage, KEES is acceptable (refer to it as "KEES money") if the meaning will be clear to readers.
-If you intend to use the acronym on second reference, let readers know this by setting it off in parentheses directly after the first official reference.
+On second reference in informal usage, KEES is acceptable, but remember to refer to it as "KEES money".
+If you intend to use the acronym on second reference, let readers know this by setting it off in parentheses directly after the first official reference: Kentucky Educational Excellence Scholarships (KEES)

 For groups of females, use the plural Latinas; for groups of males or of mixed gender, use the plural Latinos.
-Hispanics is also generally acceptable for those in the U.S. Use a more specific identification when possible, such as Cuban, Puerto Rican or Mexican American.
+Hispanics is also generally acceptable for those in the U.S. Use a more specific identification that prioritizes the individual or collective whenever possible, such as Cuban, Puerto Rican or Mexican American.

 Second reference both for the Brandeis School of Law and for the building in which it is housed.